daveterry76/quiz-app/README.md

 ## Introduction

-A miniature quiz app aimed at testing the knowledge of software engineers
+A miniature quiz app aimed at testing the knowledge of software engineers.

 ## Demo
  Here is a live working demo of the app: https://daveterry76.github.io/quiz-app/

+## Technologies
+This application was developed using the following technoligies

+- HTML
+- CSS
+- JavaScript
+- TailwindCSS (A CSS framework)

 ## Setting up development environment
 a miniature quiz app made using tailwindcss and javascript